Photo from Unsplash

 For His Sake

-This saying of Christ is rich enough to be studied long and deeply.
+This saying of Christ is rich with meaning and deserves deep reflection.
 To receive a child in a certain way is to receive Christ Himself.
-How must a child be received?
-“In Christ’s name” — that is , out of love to Him, for His sake, just as we would receive Christ Himself if He actually came in person.
-So it is not enough to love children, to care for orphans or those that are destitute.
-It must be for the sake of Christ that we do these things.
-Thus in every child do we see Christ stand before us, and we may have the honour of receiving Him.
+How are we to receive a child?
+“In Christ’s name”—that is, out of love for Him and for His sake, just as we would receive Christ if He were standing before us in person.
+It’s not enough to love children or care for the needy out of mere human compassion.
+We must do these things for Christ’s sake.
+In every child we encounter, we are to see Christ, and in receiving them with love, we are receiving Christ Himself.